Butter potatoes on the Stove

 But I have boiled other types of potatoes that have taken 15 minutes to cook.
 It depends on the potato, and how small it has been cut.

 Butter with potatoes

-Potatoes are a vegetable that are so much tastier when combined with butter, as are many things.
+Potatoes are a vegetable that is so much tastier when combined with butter, as are many things.

 This recipe is basically a quick way to boil potatoes and serve them in butter to preserve the original combination taste of the cooked potato with butter.
 Cutting the potatoes smaller helps them to cook quicker.

 Eat this side dish with anything meat or fish-based.
-In these photos, I serve them up with some chicken breasts and creamy mushroom sauce.
+In these photos, I have served them up with some chicken breasts and creamy mushroom sauce.